MartianColonist/POSEIDON/docs/content/opacity_database.rst

 `*` :math:`\mathrm{MgSiO_3}` has four altnernative entries that explore assumptions that go into how aerosol properties are precomputed.
-See Make-Aerosol-Database.ipynb tutorial for more details.
+See the `"Making an Aerosol Database" <notebooks/aerosol_database.html>`_ tutorial for more details.

 Refractive indices are room temperature unless specifically noted.